wojteksurowka/erlguten/readme.md

 `eg_pdf:set_pagesize(PDF,a4),`

     To set the page size of the PDF.
-Other choices are letter, legal, lots of A formats and B formats.
+Other choices are letter, legal, and lots of A and B  formats

 `eg_pdf:set_page(PDF,1),`